The Decision to Withdraw from the Silk Road: Italy’s Cautionary Move Amidst Rising Tensions

 2023-07-30 21:35:35

 “The decision to join the Silk Road was an improvised and devastating initiative by Giuseppe Conte’s government.
-Today is about backtracking without damaging relationships.
+Today is regarding backtracking without damaging relationships.
 Because China is a competitor, but it’s also a partner,” Crosetto said.

 Before her election victory in September, Prime Minister Giorgia Meloni had declared that she would not pursue the initiative any further.
 As early as May, Italian media reported that the government was planning to exit.
-During her visit to US President Joe Bilden a few days ago, there was speculation that the exit could be announced on this occasion.
+During her visit to US President Joe Bilden a few days ago, there was speculation that the exit might be announced on this occasion.

 Archyde.com/Jonathan Ernst Meloni at Biden